Computed Tomography in Mumbai

 The contrast dye can be passed to your baby through breast milk.
 If you are a nursing mother, wait for 24-48 hours after contrast administration to resume breastfeeding.
 It may help to pump and store your breast milk beforehand when you undergo a contrast CT.
 You will be able to feed your baby the stored breast milk until the contrast dye is eliminated completely from your body.
 You may need to pump your breast milk and discard it until the dye is gone from your system.

 You will need to sign a consent form that states you understand the benefits and risks of the CT scan and agree to undergo the test.
-If you have any concerns about the scan, talk with your doctor about the same.
+If you have any concerns about the scan, talk with your doctor about the same

 You may also want to check your insurance plan to find out what it covers and whether you will have any out-of-pocket costs associated with the scan.